 Upwards of 5 million people live with Alzheimer's Disease in America alone.
 While at Stanford University, I worked with a groups of students to better understand how technology can be used to aid in slowing the progression of this disease.

 Interviews were conducted with Alzheimer's patients, doctors, and family members to understand the challenges of the disease.
 Two main points stood out.
-First, doctors monitor the progression of the disease at 3 month checkups which are influenced by the stress the patient is experiencing in the moment which may lead to inaccuracies.
-Second, it is recommended that patients play memory games to slow the progression of the disease however these games are often designed for children leading to embarrasment for the patient when using them.
+First, doctors monitor the progression of the disease at 3 month intervals.
+Patient stress and the length of time between checkups make it challenges to get a clear understanding of how the disease is evolving for an individual.
+Second, it is recommended that patients play memory games to slow the progression of the disease however these games are often designed for children leading to embarrass for the patient when using them.

 I designed the unique method for electronically recognizing each tile and it's match.
-I designed the boardgame aesthetic and fabricated all of the components using a ShopBot CNC router and woodworking skills.
+I designed the board game aesthetic and fabricated all of the components using a ShopBot CNC router and woodworking skills.
 I created the 3D CAD model and 3D printed the electronics housing.
-Finally, I designed the PCB and electronic circuitry for the Synapse.
+Finally, I designed the electronic circuitry for Synapse.